Vipul-Tandon/blog/README.md

 # Blog App
-> A rails application project with CRUD functionalities where users can register and submit their articles and other users can comment on those articles.
+> A rails application with CRUD functionalities where users can register and submit their articles and other users can comment on those articles.

 # Features

 * Authentication:

   * First time users have to register with username, email and password
-  * User login with username and password
+  * User login with email and password

 * Authorization: